 GP Consulting Times (those might change at short notice during holidays etc.):

-Mondays: Dr Iain Forth, Dr Sally Martin, Dr Suzy Walker
+Mondays: Dr Shona Forth, Dr Sally Martin, Dr Suzy Walker

-Tuesdays: Dr Iain Forth, Dr Sally Martin (am only), Dr Ross Grant
+Tuesdays: Dr Iain Forth, Dr Sally Martin (am only), Dr Ross Grant, Dr Antonia Reed

 Wednesdays: Dr Shona Forth, Dr Suzy Walker, Dr Ross Grant

-Thursdays: Dr Iain Forth, Dr Sally Martin (am only), Dr Suzy Walker, Dr Ross Grant
+Thursdays: Dr Iain Forth, Dr Suzy Walker, Dr Ross Grant, Dr Shona Forth

-Fridays: Dr Iain Forth, Dr Shona Forth, Dr Ross Grant
+Fridays: Dr Iain Forth, Dr Ross Grant, Dr Antonia Reed

-Late or early appointments: The surgery provides appointments from 7.30am and up until 6.15pm.
+Late or early appointments: The surgery provides appointments from 7.30am most Wednesdays and Thursday, as well as up to 6.15pm most Tuesdays.
 These appointments are for those patients who cannot visit the surgery during normal opening hours (e.g. because of work commitments) and have to be pre-booked in the usual way.

 The doctors and practice nurse are happy to offer advice on the telephone, during the surgery’s opening hours.
 If the call is urgent please say so to the receptionist at the start of the call to ensure high priority.
 Individual doctors and the practice nurse are not always available to take calls immediately!
 You may be asked to speak to another member of the clinical staff, or to wait until the preferred doctor is free to call back, or you may be asked to call back at a given time.